tbm/homepage/content/debian/kirkwood/qnap/ts-41x/install.md

 incomplete (e.g. IP address or DNS were missing), the installer will use DHCP instead.</li>

-<li>If DHCP is used but your DHCP server does not respond, the TS-41x will
+<li>If DHCP is used but your DHCP server does not respond, the device will
 use the fallback address `192.168.1.100`.
-If you are unsure what the address of your TS-41x is, unplug the Ethernet cable, start the machine again, wait until Debian installer is ready for SSH and then plug the cable back in and connect to this fallback address.</li>
+If you are unsure what the address of your QNAP is, unplug the Ethernet cable, start the machine again, wait until Debian installer is ready for SSH and then plug the cable back in and connect to this fallback address.</li>

 </ul>

-Please make sure that the TS-41x is on a local network to which only you have access since the installer uses a very generic password, namely `install`.
+Please make sure that the QNAP is on a local network to which only you have access since the installer uses a very generic password, namely `install`.
 The user is `installer`.
 Before you can connect to the installer via SSH, you have to remove the SSH key from the QNAP firmware